-We will frequently work with treating physicians and others to develop evidence necessary to maximize your recovery in a lawsuit.
-Because we have been helping families who have lost a loved one for over three decades and handled thousands of severe personal injury cases, we are uniquely positioned to help you.
+We will frequently work with treating physicians and others to develop the evidence necessary to maximize your recovery in a lawsuit.
+Because we have been helping families who have lost a loved one for over three decades and have handled thousands of severe personal injury cases, we are uniquely positioned to help you.

 Types of Cases We Have Handled for Punitive Damages

 - Burn Injuries

 - Daycare Negligence

 We have been Houston’s go-to punitive damage law firm for over three decades.
 To maximize your compensation and hold wrongdoers accountable, call to see if we can help you!
 Call (281) 587-1111!

 Punitive or exemplary damages are damages in addition to and different from “actual damages.”
 In a personal injury lawsuit, damages include medical expenses, lost wages, pain and suffering, mental anguish, disability, and disfigurement.